jpsiyyadri/onlineShopping/README.md

     - if user want to remove an item? go to cart and click on remove icon at top right corner
     - if user want to place an order? go to cart and proceed to pay then pay through Payment Gateway
     - if user want's to write a review? click on item, that takes user to item page

-Admin:
-    - go to website? open the url from mobile or computer
-    - require authentication
-    - how admin can add item? click on add icon available in the defaut dashboard page
-    - how admin can remove the item? go to items view page and can perform Update/Remove operation on hovering

-Item:
-    image
-    name
-    description
-    price
-    review
-    rating